 LOIE FULLER LEGACY

-Our signature style draws inspiration from early dance technologist Loïe Fuller (1862–1928).
+The signature style of Jody Sperling/Time Lapse Dance, which uses transformative costume to materialize natural forces, draws inspiration from early dance technologist Loïe Fuller (1862–1928).
 A visionary and Queer artist with an expansive legacy, Fuller forged an innovative dance form by crafting mesmerizing, multimedia spectacles out of fabric, motion, lighting and image.
 American-born, Fuller catapulted to international celebrity with her Paris debut at Folies Bergère in 1892.

 Depicted by dozens of artists in a multitude of media, Fuller became both a subject of and an influence to such artistic movements as Art Nouveau, Symbolism, Cubism, and Futurism.
 Considered a “mother” of modern dance, her success paved the way for the likes of Isadora Duncan and Ruth St. Denis.